-This course is for people who know how to write SQL statements, but want to master joins.
+This course is for people who know how to write SQL statements but want to master joins.
 Learn all the different ways you can use sub-queries.
 Try your hand at some very tough problems and think outside the box!
-This course starts where the SQL Introduction course leaves off.
+This course starts where the SQL Introduction course ends.

 Who Should Attend